home-assistant/home-assistant.io/source/_integrations/lock.mqtt.markdown

 Optimistic mode can be forced, even if state topic is available.
 Try to enable it, if experiencing incorrect lock operation.

 It's mandatory for locks to support `lock` and `unlock`.
-A lock may optionally support `open`, (e.g. to open the bolt in addition to the latch), in this case `payload_open` is required in the configuration.
-If the lock is i optimistic mode, it will change states to `unlocked` when handling the `open` command.
+A lock may optionally support `open`, (e.g. to open the bolt in addition to the latch), in this case, `payload_open` is required in the configuration.
+If the lock is in optimistic mode, it will change states to `unlocked` when handling the `open` command.

 payload_open: